raspberrypilearning/gpio-music-box/worksheet.md

         pass
     ```

-1. Run the program again and once you see `ready` printed to the screen, press the button and you should hear the sound played.
+1. Run the program again and once you see `ready` printed to the screen, press the button and you should hear the drum sound played.
 Each time you press the button it should print `playing` to the screen and play the sound.

     If you do not see the word `playing` when you press the button, check you have it wired to the ground rail and pin 2, and that the cables are securely connected.

 ## Add second button with a different sound

-Now that we've added an event for the first button to trigger the sound, we'll connect a second button and map that to a different sound.
+Now that we've added an event for the first button to trigger the drum sound, we'll connect a second button and map that to a different sound.

 1. Add a second button to the breadboard and wire it up to the ground rail and to GPIO pin 3 like so:

     ![](images/gpio-connect-pin3.png)

-1. In the code, rename `sound` to `sound_a` and add a `sound_b` in the same way:
+1. In the code, add a cymbal sound in the same way:

     ```python
-    sound_a = pygame.mixer.Sound("sounds/note_a.wav")
+    drum = pygame.mixer.Sound("samples/drum_tom_mid_hard.wav")
-    sound_b = pygame.mixer.Sound("sounds/note_b.wav")
+    cymbal = pygame.mixer.Sound("samples/drum_cymbal_open.wav")
     ```

-1. We also need to perform the `GPIO.setup()` on pin 3 as well as pin 2.
+    We also need to perform the `GPIO.setup()` on pin 3 as well as pin 2.
 Rather than just copy this line, we'll automate the process.

     Normally we'd use a list like `pins = [2, 3, 4, 5]` and use a loop to run the setup for each item in the list.
 However, as this time we also need a list of sounds that correspond to GPIO pins, we'll use another data structure called a *dictionary* which is used to store relationships between items.

-1. After the `sound_b` line, create a dictionary mapping the two GPIO pins to their respective sounds, like so:
+1. After the `cymbal` line, create a dictionary mapping the two GPIO pins to their respective sounds, like so:

     ```python
     sound_pins = {
-        2: sound_a,
+        2: drum,
-        3: sound_b,
+        3: cymbal,
     }
     ```

-    This means you can look up which sound to play by passing in the pin number; for example `sound_pins[2]` yields `sound_a` and `sound_pins[3]` yields `sound_b`.
+    This means you can look up which sound to play by passing in the pin number; for example `sound_pins[2]` yields `drum` and `sound_pins[3]` yields `cymbal`.

     Now where we previously had the `GPIO.setup()` line for pin 2, we'll use a loop to set up all the pins in the `sound_pins` dictionary.